easonzhou/ansible-for-devops/lamp-infrastructure/README.md

 To build the VMs and configure them using Ansible, follow these steps (both from within this directory):

   1. Run `vagrant up`.
-  2. Run `ansible-playbook configure.yml -i inventories/vagrant/`.
+  2. Run `ansible-playbook configure.yml -i inventories/vagrant/ -u vagrant --private-key="~/.vagrant.d/insecure_private_key" -vvvv`.

 This guide assumes you already have Vagrant, VirtualBox, and Ansible installed locally.